The Last Chase

-The Last Chase is a 1981 Canadian-American dystopian science fiction film directed by Martyn Burke who was also the producer on the film, produced for Argosy Films.
-The film stars Lee Majors, Chris Makepeace and Burgess Meredith in a futuristic scenario about a former racing driver who reassembles his old Porsche car and drives to California in a world where cars and motor vehicles of all kinds have been outlawed by the authorities.
+The Last Chase is a 1981 Canadian-American dystopian science fiction film produced and directed by Martyn Burke for Argosy Films.
+The film stars Lee Majors, Chris Makepeace, and Burgess Meredith in a futuristic scenario about a former race driver who reassembles his old Porsche car and drives to California in a world where cars and motor vehicles of all kinds have been outlawed by the authorities.

 Plot

 In the year 2011, the United States is a police state.
 A substantial percentage of the population was wiped out by a devastating viral pandemic 20 years earlier.
 Amidst the resulting chaos and general panic, democracy collapsed and a totalitarian cabal seized power.
-After moving the seat of government to Boston, the new dictatorship outlawed private ownership and use of all automobiles, boats and aircraft, on the pretext that an even bigger crisis, the depletion of fossil fuel supplies, was imminent.
+After moving the seat of government to Boston, the new dictatorship outlawed private ownership and use of all automobiles, boats, and aircraft on the pretext that the depletion of fossil fuels was imminent.
 The loss of other personal freedoms followed, and a mass surveillance system now monitors private citizens' every move.

 In Boston, Franklyn Hart, a former race car driver who lost his family to the plague, is a spokesman for the mass transit system.
 Publicly, he deplores the selfishness of private vehicle ownership and exalts the virtues of public transportation; privately, he is barely able to contain his contempt for the oppressive, autocratic bureaucracy and the dismal party line that he is compelled to promote.

-Years before, as private vehicles were being confiscated, Hart sequestered his race caran orange Porsche 917 CAN-AM roadsterin a secret compartment beneath his basement.
+Years before, as private vehicles were being confiscated, Hart sequestered his race car—an orange Porsche 917 CAN-AM roadster—in a secret compartment beneath his basement.
 Over the ensuing years he has gradually restored it to drivable condition, raiding long-abandoned junkyards in the dead of night for parts.
 His goal is to drive across the country to "Free California", an independent territory that has seceded from the rest of totalitarian America.
 Young electronics whiz Ring McCarthy deduces Hart's plan, and Hart reluctantly agrees to bring him along on his perilous journey.

 The ubiquitous surveillance system catches Hart vaulting a junkyard fence; Hart and McCarthy flee Boston in the roadster as police close in.
-Although gasoline has not been sold for 20 years, Hart has access to a virtually inexhaustible supply, the residual fuel remaining at the bottom of subterranean storage tanks in every abandoned gas station in the country.
-He uses a portable hand pump to refuel from these tanks as necessary.
+Although gasoline has not been sold for 20 years, Hart has access to the residual fuel remaining at the bottom of subterranean storage tanks in every abandoned gas station in the country.
+He uses a portable hand pump to refuel from these virtually inexhaustible tanks as necessary.